 Similarly, electrical cabling that delivers power and signals to the many components of a surgical robotic system is a key component.
 Coaxial cable and twisted pair cabling carry video and both digital and analog data between the active components of the robot and its control circuitry.
 These cabling systems are used to connect motors, sensors and other components.
 They are highly specialized and must meet rigorous specifications regarding impedance, signal attenuation and skew— the difference in propagation delay between the fastest and slowest set of wires in a twisted pair.

-Companies like New England Wire Technologies and its subsidiary New England Catheter specialize in such power and signal cabling systems, braided products used for catheter tubing reinforcement, endoscopic assemblies and flexible articulation sections.
+At New England Wire Technologies, and our subsidiary New England Tubing Technologies, we specialize in such power and signal cabling systems, as well as custom reinforced, thin wall tubing and eTubing™ hybrid tubing configurations.

 Surgical robots today give surgeons the dexterity, accuracy and deftness the human hand cannot duplicate.
 Patients undergoing robotic surgery spend less time in the hospital, are discharged earlier and suffer less pain than patients treated with open surgery.
 As technological advances continue to accelerate and bring new solutions to market, surgical robots will benefit and continue to become more elaborate and give surgeons greater capability.

 Two resources that discuss the evolution of medical robotics and the trends in today’s 21st century marketplace are available online and may be of interest to those who’d like to learn more.